 Best Emergency Radios for Preppers (2026)

 Information and contact are survival tools.
-We compared the three radio types every prepper should own — a NOAA weather radio for alerts, a GMRS radio for family comms, and a ham handheld for range — and named the best of each.
+We compared the radio types every prepper should own: a NOAA weather radio for alerts, a crank multi-tool that also lights a room and charges a phone, a GMRS radio for family comms, a ham handheld for range, and a Meshtastic node for off-grid text.
+Here is the best of each.

 Quick comparison